The application for 2022-2023 is now open; deadlines are below.

 The Comparative Ethnic Studies PhD program provides flexibility for students to pursue their individual research interests, while ensuring that they are grounded in both foundational and cutting-edge theories in ethnic studies.

-Our department is dedicated to interrogating the relational nature of race and its attendant categories, particularly gender and sexuality, using frameworks that account for the increasingly transnational ways that these categories are constructed, resisted, and inhabited.
-However, we believe that rigorous comparative and relational analyses can only grow out of deep groundings in the particular areas of Africana, Asian American, Chicana and Chicano, and Native American & Indigenous studies.
+Our department is dedicated to interrogating the relational nature of race and its attendant categories, particularly gender and sexuality, using frameworks that account for the increasingly global ways that these categories are constructed, resisted, and inhabited.
+However, we believe that rigorous comparative and relational analyses can only grow out of deep groundings in the particular areas of Africana, Asian American, Chicanx/Latinx, and Native American & Indigenous studies.

 Please see the list of our current doctoral students for examples of the types of work that students are pursuing in our program.

-A Master's degree in Ethnic Studies or a related field is required for all applicants.
-Research experience is highly recommended and writing skills, as demonstrated in the statement of purpose and writing sample, are highly valued.
+A master's degree in ethnic studies or a related field is required for all applicants.
+Research experience is highly recommended, and writing skills (as demonstrated in the statement of purpose and writing sample) are highly valued.

 Financial support in the form of teaching assistantships and/or fellowships may be offered to highly qualified applicants.
 Exceptional applicants will be nominated for competitive university-wide fellowships.
 Students are also encouraged to apply for national fellowships.

 Please see the application criteria for the following national fellowship competitions: